+256779159872 / +256777222627

 3. For daytime: Pack light, breathable, loose-fitting tops and shorts, or trousers, depending on the activity.

-4. For chilly mornings/evenings: Wear layers.
-A long-sleeved shirt and long pants are crucial for protection from the cold, sun, and insects.
-A light jacket or fleece is also recommended.
+4. For chilly mornings/evenings: You should wear layers to stay comfortable.
+Specifically, a long-sleeved shirt and long pants protect you from the cold, sun, and insects.
+Additionally, you should bring a light jacket or fleece for extra warmth.

 5. For walking safaris, Long sleeves and long pants are a must to protect against insects and thorns.